-It’s been just over two years since my Near Death Experience (NDE).
+It’s been just over six years since my Near Death Experience (NDE).
 As I sit here and write today, the visions that I was shown of the heavenly realm are as vivid in my mind as they were then.
 It was Easter week, 2013 when I found myself fighting for my life.
 An unexpected health issue surfaced and on Good Friday evening I was being rushed into emergency surgery.
 I was pretty sure I wasn’t going to make it.
 However, I pulled through, and over the course of the next few days, while in intensive care, I was given a gift.

 I now view the experience as my soul’s correction.
 The NDE lasted 44 hours and during that time I was fully conscious and free of all medication with the exception of an antibiotic.
 I have come to look back on those 44 hours as a blessing and a gift.
 A gift not only for myself, but one that I’m supposed to share with as many people as possible.

 This experience has helped me understand many aspects of the afterlife and what happens to our soul when we leave this physical world.
 I no longer question the existence of a greater being.
 I no longer have any doubts about where I’ll go when my earthly journey is over.
 I now have an understanding of my soul’s purpose on this earth.